HeyrendSystems/field-math-engine/README.md

 The system is structured around domain ownership and interface abstraction:

-- Desktop CLI: Handles sequential user interaction and command flow in a terminal environment.
+- Desktop CLI handles sequential user interaction and command flow in a terminal environment.
-- Embedded Pico: Implements a manual State Machine within the pico_calculator module to manage keypad polling, numeric buffering, and real-time OLED rendering for handheld use.
+- Embedded Pico implements a manual State Machine within the pico_calculator module to manage keypad polling, numeric buffering, and real-time OLED rendering for handheld use.
-- Domain Modules: Encapsulate pure calculation logic, independent of the user interface.
+- Domain Modules encapsulate pure calculation logic, independent of the user interface.

 This separation enables: